Text Services Framework

-The Text Services Framework (TSF) is a COM framework and API in Windows XP and later Windows operating systems that supports advanced text input and text processing.
+The Text Services Framework (TSF) is a COM framework and API in the Microsoft Windows operating system that supports advanced text input and text processing.
+It was introduced in Windows XP.
 The Language Bar is the core user interface for Text Services Framework.

 Overview

 The Text Services Framework is designed to offer advanced language and word processing features to applications.
 It supports features such as multilingual support, keyboard drivers, handwriting recognition, speech recognition, as well as spell checking and other text and natural language processing functions.
 It is also downloadable for older Windows operating systems.

 The Language Bar enables text services to add UI elements to the toolbar and enables these elements when an application has focus.
 From the Language Bar, users can select the input language, and control keyboard input, handwriting recognition and speech recognition.

 The language bar also provides a direct means to switch between installed languages, even when a non-TSF-enabled application has focus.